dotnet/AspNetDocs/aspnet/mvc/pluralsight.md

 ---
 # MVC Video Training

-Bing CoPilot can be used to search for MVC videos.
+[Microsoft Copilot](https://copilot.microsoft.com/)  can be used to search for MVC videos.